yogeshverma1998/yogeshverma1998.github.io/README.md

 <!--[![download](https://img.shields.io/badge/download-review-blue.svg)](https://iml-wg.github.io/HEPML-LivingReview/review/hepml-review.pdf)-->

 The purpose of this note is to act as a one place repository for all the literature read, presentations and ideas which have been formulated reside here and act as a one go place.
 The literature read has been segregated in different domains ranging from dynamics to representing molecule as a 3d object.
-Paper which are being currently read and analyzed are marked with 📝.
-The slides presented by me in subsequent meetings are dated and can be found at the end of this page.

 ```diff
 - Paper Count = 77 /1280